The great philosophers and Jesus himself put a premium on knowing who we are.

 How great am I?
 St. John Paul II said: “Compared to the immensity of the universe, man is very small, and yet this very contrast reveals his greatness: ‘You have made him little less than a god, and crown him with glory and honor.’”

-Or, “As we look up to our God we are nothing — but as God looks down on us, we are everything,” as a character in Navis Pictures’ movie St. Bernadette of Lourdes put it.
+Or, “As we look up to our God we are nothing — but as God looks down on us, we are everything,” as a character in Navis Pictures’

 The woman of Canaan knew who she was: She was not the star of her own Me Show.
 She was a beggar before God, like a dog — but one worthy of the full attention and personal responsiveness of the Second Person of the Trinity.